Procedure: Professional Staff Scholarship Scheme (PSSS)

-- There will normally be two rounds annually for scholarship applications.
+- There are two rounds annually for scholarship applications.

-- Applications must be submitted by the published deadline, and written on the current, approved Professional Staff Scholarship Scheme application form, comprising of:
+- Applications must be submitted during an open scholarship round by the published deadline, and written on the current, approved Professional Staff Scholarship Scheme proforma, comprising of:

-- Applicant case: How does the specified development initiative align with the staff member’s future career direction?
+- Applicant case: how does the development initiative aligns with the staff member’s future career direction;